Verano Announces the Opening o - GuruFocus.com

-- MÜV Tampa Himes is the seventh MÜV dispensary to open since late June, underscoring the Company's ongoing Florida retail expansion efforts
+- MÜV Palatka is the eighth MÜV dispensary to open in Florida since late June, underscoring the Company's ongoing retail expansion across the state

-- The dispensary is located at 4820 South Himes Avenue, conveniently situated off Gandy Boulevard, a busy thoroughfare that sees an average daily traffic count of 22,000 vehicles1
+- The dispensary is located at 850 S Moody Rd near Route 19, a busy commercial intersection that sees an average daily traffic count of 9,400 vehicles1

 CHICAGO, Aug.
-05, 2022 (GLOBE NEWSWIRE) -- Verano Holdings Corp.
-(CSE: VRNO) (OTCQX: VRNOF) (“Verano” or the “Company”), a leading multi-state cannabis company, today announced the opening of MÜV Tampa Himes on Friday, August 5, the Company’s 54th Florida dispensary and 108th nationwide.
-MÜV Tampa Himes, located at 4820 South Himes Avenue, is open Monday through Saturday from 9 a.m. to 7 p.m. and Sunday from 11 a.m. to 5 p.m., local time.
+11, 2022 (GLOBE NEWSWIRE) -- Verano Holdings Corp.
+(CSE: VRNO) (OTCQX: VRNOF) (“Verano” or the “Company”), a leading multi-state cannabis company, today announced the grand opening of MÜV Palatka scheduled for Friday, August 12.
+The Company’s 55th Florida dispensary and 109th nationwide, MÜV Palatka, located at 850 S Moody Rd, Suite 151, will be open Monday through Saturday from 9 a.m. to 7 p.m. and Sunday from 11 a.m. to 5 p.m., local time.

-MÜV Tampa Himes is the fourth MÜV retail location in Tampa, with storefronts on Dale Mabry, Preserve Walk Lane and West Kennedy.
-Tampa is the third largest city in Florida, with a population of over 385,0002.
+MÜV Palatka is the first MÜV retail location to open in this Northeast Florida city of more than 10,500 residents2.
+Palatka is also home to one of Verano’s two Florida cultivation and processing facilities, positioning the Company for growth in anticipation of future demand.

-“MÜV Tampa Himes, our newest storefront in Tampa, brings us to a total of six retail locations throughout Hillsborough County, a community that continues to experience significant growth,” said John Tipton, President of Verano.
-“With Tampa having the third largest population in Florida, we’re grateful for the opportunity to reach more medical cannabis patients and welcome them to MÜV’s patient-centric hospitality.”
+“MÜV Palatka adds another convenient location for Northeast Florida patients to access our suite of premium cannabis products while experiencing our patient-centric hospitality,” said John Tipton, President of Verano.
+“We are excited to continue growing our presence in the Palatka area and look forward to welcoming patients at MÜV Palatka for years to come.”

-As a demonstration of their commitment to provide a convenient and reliable experience for Florida patients, MÜV dispensaries feature online menus for effortless browsing of their extensive, award-winning product selection, including the Company’s signature Verano Reserve flower line.
+As a demonstration of Verano’s commitment to provide a convenient and reliable experience for Florida patients, MÜV dispensaries feature online menus for effortless browsing of their extensive, award-winning product selection, including the Company’s signature Verano Reserve flower line.
+The Company also offers one-on-one virtual and in-store consultations at no cost to the patient, and provides patient-centric concierge services via phone (833-880-5420), email, web chat and text to address patient questions and inquiries.
 For additional convenience and accessibility, patients can choose to order ahead at muvfl.com or through the MÜV mobile application available in the Google Play and Apple App stores for express in-store pickup.

 About Verano